 At least 8 killed, 7 wounded in shooting at Allen Premium Outlets in Texas; gunman dead, police say

-At least eight people were killed and another seven wounded when a gunman opened fire Saturday afternoon at Allen Premium Outlets, a mall in Allen, Texas, a suburb in the Dallas–Fort Worth metropolitan area, authorities said.
-The suspect was shot and killed by an officer.
+Authorities said at least eight people were killed and another seven wounded when a gunman opened fire Saturday afternoon at Allen Premium Outlets, a mall in Allen, Texas, a suburb in the Dallas–Fort Worth metropolitan area.
+The suspect was shot and killed by an officer, officials confirmed.

-In a news conference Saturday night, Allen Fire Chief Jonathan Boyd confirmed that six victims were pronounced dead at the scene, and another nine were rushed by paramedics to local hospitals.
-Two of those transported later died, Boyd said.
+In a Saturday night news conference, Allen Fire Chief Jonathan Boyd told reporters that six victims were pronounced dead at the scene, and another nine were rushed by paramedics to local hospitals.
+Two of those who were transported later died, Boyd said.
 The suspect also died at the scene.

 Three of the wounded victims were in "critical surgery," and four others were stable, Boyd disclosed.
 No names were immediately released.

-"He heard gunshots, located the gunshots, located the shooter, neutralized the threat," Harvey told reporters.

-The shooter is believed to have acted alone, Harvey said.
+The shooter is believed to have acted alone, Harvey added.
 Authorities declined to provide further details or take questions.

 Janet St. James, a spokesperson for Medical City Healthcare, told CBS News that its trauma facilities had received at least eight shooting victims who ranged in age from 5 to 61 years old.

-In an earlier briefing, Boyd said that "there may have been" other potential injury victims "transported in private vehicles, but those are the ones that we know of," he said of the nine victims taken to hospitals by ambulance.
+In an earlier briefing, Boyd acknowledged that "there may have been" other potential wounded victims who were taken to hospitals "in private vehicles" that officials were not immediately aware of.

 Video posted to social media captured the sound of gunfire and panic among people at the mall.